Solly Malatsi

+Following the 2024 South African general election he now serves as the Minister of Communications and Digital Technologies.

 Early life and education

 Malatsi was born in Ga-Dikgale in the former Transvaal Province.
 He matriculated from Phiri Kolobe High School and went on to obtain a Bachelor of Administration from the University of Limpopo.
-Malatsi also achieved an Honours Degree in Political Studies from the University of the Witwatersrand.
+Malatsi also achieved an Honours Degree in political studies from the University of the Witwatersrand.
 Malatsi is a graduate of the DA's Young Leaders Programme.

 Political career

 Malatsi became a parliamentary researcher for the DA in 2008.
 He then worked as a spokesperson for the Western Cape Provincial Minister of Transport and Public Works, Robin Carlisle, from 2009 to 2011.
 Between 2011 and 2014, he served as the spokesperson for Cape Town Mayor Patricia de Lille.

 Parliamentary career

 In May 2014, he became an MP for the DA and was appointed as Shadow Minister of Sport and Recreation.
 He was later appointed as Shadow Minister of Human Settlements.

 In June 2018, Malatsi was appointed as national spokesperson for the DA, succeeding Phumzile van Damme.
 He was re-elected for a second term as an MP in May 2019.
 He then became the party's Shadow Minister in the Presidency in June.
 In October 2019, he was appointed parliamentary counsellor to the newly elected DA parliamentary leader, John Steenhuisen.

 On 24 November 2020, Malatsi stepped down as the DA's national spokesperson.
 Malatsi was reappointed to the shadow cabinet as Shadow Minister in the Presidency in the following days.

 In the 2020 Register of Members’ Interests, Malatsi revealed that he had received remuneration from the Foschini Group for a sports photo shoot.

 On 18 August 2022, Malatsi was appointed as the DA's national spokesperson, succeeding Siviwe Gwarube, who became the new chief whip of the DA's parliamentary caucus.

+Malatsi was elected as one of three deputy federal chairpersons of the DA at the party's Federal Congress in 2023.